Category

 アート

-Curator Mahoro Uchida spoke about civilization and culture (I believe she referenced them not for precise definitions, but to clearly distinguish these different concepts).
-Based on that talk, I might have added quite a few embellishments, but my vague understanding is something like this.
+Curator Mahoro Uchida spoke about civilization and culture (I believe she used these terms not for their precise definitions, but to clearly distinguish between things of different natures).
+Based on that talk, I might have added quite a bit of my own interpretation, but my vague understanding is something like this.

 Culture, on the other hand, is the expression of regionality, individuality, or so-called diversity.
 Or perhaps it's the raw gem of uniqueness, not yet fully expressed.
-Because it's diverse, it's complex, sometimes has a rough edge, and can even be nearly incomprehensible at times.
+Because it's diverse, it's complex, sometimes has a bitter aftertaste, and can even be nearly incomprehensible.
+It's natural to perceive it that way.
 It seems more troublesome than civilization.

 This perspective represents what I mentioned earlier about downforce, or the sophistication of marketing.
 I believe higher-dimensionality exists elsewhere.
-You could simply call it internalizing cognitive diversity, but I see it a bit more romantically.
+You could dismiss it as simply internalizing cognitive diversity, but I see it a bit more romantically.
 It's about acquiring another world, and the self that lies beyond it.

 A resident of the marketing world peeks into the world of art.

 Let's abbreviate it.
 "Makearuto."
 Ah, succumbing to temptation, I abbreviated it.
-From the sound "Ma-Ke-A-To," the characters "loser's traces" came to mind.
+From the sound "Ma-Ke-A-To," the characters "負け跡" (traces of defeat) came to mind.
 Probably because I'm stained with so many traces of defeat.
-Scary, scary, scary—even now, recalling multiple failures makes me shudder.
+Scary, scary, scary—even now, recalling those failures makes me shudder.
+Multiple times.
 Traces of defeat, rough and bumpy.
 It's a loser's perspective, but those traces of defeat have quite a flavor to them.

 Kengo Kuma also spoke of "losing architecture."
 Architecture that bears traces of originality yet blends into its surroundings.
 I imagined the marketing world and the art world blending together like that, yet still grappling with each other.
 This feels pretty good.
 Exciting.